nx-js/hackernews-example/src/store/README.md

 to support real-time updates.
 The real-time updates are chocked when the window is not visible.
 Visibility is detected with the native [page visibility API](https://developer.mozilla.org/en-US/docs/Web/API/Page_Visibility_API).
 A simple Map is used for caching.
-The store is exposed globally, which in my opinion is good for a project of this scale.
+The store is exposed globally, which in my opinion is acceptable for a project of this scale.